Ortus-Solutions/commandbox/src/maven-docs.md

 cached from a trusted repo, a later untrusted/rogue repo entry can't silently shadow it on a repeat install.
 The `maven-` prefix namespaces our cache keys against other endpoints (ForgeBox, GitHub, etc.) that share the same artifact cache directory.

+The cache stores the resolved artifact, not a permanent installation layout.
+On every cache hit, CommandBox rehydrates its generated descriptor with the current install mode and install directory, including its transitive dependency paths.
+A previous dedicated install therefore cannot cause a later shared install to create nested artifact directories, and vice versa.

 **Cache is only used for exact versions** — `STABLE` and ranges always consult the remote `maven-metadata.xml` to know which concrete version to resolve to (then re-check the cache